agentcontest/massim_2020/docs/scenario.md

 Failure Code | Reason
 --- | ---
-failed_parameter | Parameter is not a direction. failed | There is no dispenser in the specific position OR the position is currently blocked by another agent or thing.
+failed_parameter | Parameter is not a direction. failed_target | No dispenser was found in the specific position. failed_blocked | The dispenser's position is currently blocked by another agent or thing.

 ### submit